pulumi/foundational-training/module-01-intro-to-pulumi-aws/slides.md

 # Default and Explicit Providers

 - **Default providers:** Do not need to be declared.
-These will use the stack config (or, e.g., AWS credential chain, if not specified).
+These will use the stack config (or, e.g., AWS credential chain, if not specified)
 - **Explicit providers:** Declared as Pulumi resources and must be assigned in resource options:

     ```typescript